Refine your search

 As an exchange student you can apply for housing as soon as you have received the official Letter of Acceptance from the University of Eastern Finland but no sooner than three months before your arrival.
 You don’t need to send the housing company your formal letter of acceptance, just your application.

-If you are a non-EU citizen and coming to study for a Bachelor’s or a Master’s degree at UEF, you should apply for housing only after receiving the Residence Permit.
+If you are a non-EU citizen and coming to study for a Bachelor’s or a Master’s degree at UEF, you should apply for housing only AFTER receiving the Residence Permit.

 Student Housing Company Joensuun Elli